-- 1. Use the School Board Approved form to request permission for excursion.
-Then, if applicable, use your school board approved parental consent form for the excursion or the Special Winter Excursion Form / Parental Consent (Appendix 1b).
+- 1. Use the School Board Approved form to request permission for the out-of-school trip.
+Then, if applicable, use your school board approved parental consent form for the out-of-school trip or the Special Winter Out-of-school trip Form / Parental Consent (Appendix 1b).
 If you do use your school board approved parental consent form, you must still send home the top section of Appendix 1b as it contains the rental equipment information. - 2.
-Obtain written parental permission for all out-of-school snow sport trips.
-Use the Special Winter Excursion Form/Parental Consent in Appendix 1a,b (or your school board approved parental consent form) for this purpose.
-This new form, with signature of Parent/Guardian and Student (if over 18) is to be retained; original for school file and one copy retained by the ski resort.
+Obtain written parental permission for all out-of-school trip for winter sports education.
+Use the Special Winter Out-of-school trip form/Parental Consent in Appendix 1a,b (or your school board approved parental consent form) for this purpose.
+This new form, with signature of Parent/Guardian and Student (if over 18) is to be retained; original for school file and one copy retained by the resort.